majewski-jacek/Sololearn_Code_Coach-edabit_challenges/README.md

  - Steps to a Palindrome.py -> a program that return the minimum letters needed to be added on to the end to make the string a palindrome.

+ - Advanced List Sort.py -> a program that takes a list of numbers or strings and returns a list with the items from the original list stored into sublists.

 ## IN-PROGGRES